 I have had an eating disorder since mid-december, 2003.
 I was 19 and utterly ruined by the recent, harsh blow of my first "break up," though we never actually officially dated.
 From 16 to 19 I was complete love-struck and absolutely crazy about making said object of my affection as smitten as I. Obviously it was doomed.
 It was doomed before it began.
 I would have felt the same about him even if he were 7 feet 2 and a zombie, flesh peeling and spittle coursing irreverently down his gaping jaw.
 As long as he gave me attention I thought him a prince or sparkly vampire or whatever body your personal "perfection" wears.

 I feel bad for him now; I almost even feel as bad for him as I do for that young, desperate, crazed 19 year old me.
 Regardless, this isn't really about him anyway.
 It was about my needing him to feel worthwhile, not like this awkward body, poorly educated, and a social nightmare.
 I'm not sure how long he knew I was emotionally unbalanced and excruciatingly insecure.
 Maybe he always knew and just felt too much pity for me to tell me.
-Either way, on a very chilly evening in December he gave me that conversation that all love-sick teenagers dread more than anything else.
-It was the "I don't really like the person that you've become" etc. etc.
+Either way, on a very chilly evening in December he officially ended our unofficial status with a biting blow: "I don't really like the person that you've become."

 Now I would agree with his assessment of my just-19-year-old self, though perhaps not with his method of delivering that cruel message.
 Looking back, I don't like the person that I had become: amoral, driven blindly by my desire to be liked, inventing all kinds of silly stories to make myself look better and my very unhappy childhood appear as quirky rather than largely miserable.
 But then I didn't hear any of that.
 Who could bare realizing that you're pretty much a lie craftily projected to attract?
 Instead my sick brain translated his words to a simple, manageble lie: "He doesn't love me, he doesn't even like me because I am FAT."